BACKSTAGE

 • There are no official certificates for BFSG conformity.

-• Even with the widget, manual work is usually necessary (PDFs, contrasts, keyboard operation, etc.).
+• Even with a widget or plugin, manual work is usually necessary (PDFs, contrasts, keyboard operation, etc.).

 Our conclusion as a web agency: